Azure/azure-sdk-for-python/doc/sphinx/mgmt_preview_quickstart.rst

 Code Samples
 -------------------------
-For more code samples, please see `here <https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing>`__
+Code samples are provided to demonstrate how to use our SDK to interact with Azure services.
+To see the code samples, please visit `here <https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing>`__

 Need help?
 ----------